-Secure external collaboration as game changer – 4 + 1 industry-specific examples (Part 1)
+Secure external collaboration as game changer – 5 industry examples (Part 1)

 Due to the recent accelerated digital shift, there are hardly any industries which haven’t been impacted by urgent questions of data protection and security.
 While most companies are diligent about protecting their internal data sharing, collaboration with external parties is often treated as a secondary concern.

 On the other hand, there are specific industries where data security does play a critical role.
 Due to the confidential type of data that, for example, human resources, finance departments, lawyers, and bookkeepers handle, technical security guarantees are essential for them when collaborating with third parties and clients.

 … The sensitive data of a job candidate falls into the wrong hands when sending an email to the hiring manager.

 … You might mistype the email address of your bookkeeper and as a result, your invoices land in the mailbox of a random recipient.

 … Or, your email account gets compromised and your clients’ contracts end up being jeopardized and exploited by cyber-criminals.